Delamain (Cognac producer): History

+In 1920, upon returning from the World War I, brothers Jacques and Robert Delamain (sons of Philippe) became the sole owners of the company, which was renamed Delamain et Cie.
+Robert Delamain became known for writing a History of Cognac.
+His brother Jacques Delamain was an birdwatcher and wrote several notable works, including Why Birds Sing, 1929 – winner of the Montyon Prize from the Académie Française.
+Both were published by their cousin Maurice Delamain, owner of Éditions Stock and the Librairie Delamain, located on rue Saint-Honoré, in Paris, opposite the Comédie-Française.

-In 2017, the Bollinger champagne and wine group deepened a longstanding relationship with the House of Delamain and became Delamain's majority shareholder.
+In 2017, the Delamain company had fewer than twenty employees and exported to more than seventy countries.
+The Bollinger champagne and wine group deepened a longstanding relationship with the House of Delamain and became Delamain's majority shareholder.

 In 2020, the House of Delamain celebrated the 100th anniversary of its flagship cognac, Pale & Dry XO.
 Also in 2020, Delamain launched its Pléiade range, a collection of limited-edition single vintage and/or single vineyard cognacs.
+Delamain is one of three cognac houses—alongside Hine and Croizet—that have continuously maintained stocks of vintage (single-harvest) cognacs.

 In July 2021 Delamain was elected to membership of the Comité Colbert, a non-profit association known as the “Voice of French Luxury”, composed of France's most important crafted luxury goods and services.
 In announcing the election to membership, the Comité Colbert cited Delamain's “history, deep respect for traditions, including the value of inherited wisdom and the patience necessary to achieve excellence.”